 More Problems with Mail-Order Orthodontia

 Bone loss and the resulting tooth loss are just one of the issues with using a mail-order service for braces.
 Without an experienced Singapore dentist or orthodontist to give regular checkups, cleanings, and advice on care, patients have no way of knowing how their treatment is progressing or what new problems may be developing.
 Where a trained dentist might spot the issue in time to fix it, a patient using a mail-order service has no way of knowing the deeper issues involved in their dental health.

 A Smile Makeover with a Registered Dental Clinic

 Don’t put your teeth or your child’s teeth under the care of a distant “dentist” who sends mail-order orthodontic treatments.
 Instead, choose a certified, professional dentist from a trusted aesthetic dental clinic in Singapore like Orchard Scotts Dental.
-With our expert Singapore dentists and trained office staff, your oral health and your smile makeover will be in good hands.
+With our experienced dentists, hygienists and office staff, your oral health and your smile makeover will be in good hands.

 Source: WRDW.com, 23 Oct 2017